kolwea/ourTrip/README.md

 $15,000

 # Length of the Trip
-1 week
+1 week June 8th - 15th

 # Purpose of the Trip
 The purpose of this trip is to experience the great city of Orlando.
 We will be visiting Universal Studios and other great attractions in Orlando.
+Specific plans TBD.